mcmire/personal-content--writings/source/blog/2016/04/katawa-shoujo-review.md

 the cast of characters he will ultimately befriend and, in some cases, date -- the heart arrhythmia he experiences at the beginning of the game which leads him to attend a school for disabled students -- is definitely unconventional.
-I don't know that much about bishoujos, but from a writing perspective, this seems like a smart creative restriction.
+I don't know that much about *bishoujos*, but from a writing perspective, this seems like a smart creative restriction.
 Because Hisao starts out humbled and somewhat apprehensive, he meekly seeks a way forward that will lead him to overcoming his situation and, ultimately, finding happiness.
 And as the player, you naturally